A few months ago, I fell in love. We’re talking troppo. The object of my affection was of course, a food.

 AND A RECIPE:

 If you’ve read my earlier recipe posts, you’ll know I’m not full of cooking artistry.
-I’m brave enough to share photographs of my actual baking, because I know how it is to feel inadequate when you’re trying to achieve lots in the kitchen, without being a pro, or even close, and my aim is to help other non-pro mama and papa chefs have confidence that their cooking is every bit good enough.
-It’s hard not to compare yourself to those amazing grain free mama chefs, who make beautiful looking dishes.
+At all.
+I’m brave enough to share photographs of my actual baking, because I know how it is to feel inadequate when you’re trying to achieve lots in the kitchen, without being a pro, or even close.
+My aim is to help other non-pro mama and papa chefs see that their cooking is every bit good enough.
+It’s hard not to compare yourself to those amazing grain-free chefs, who make beautiful looking dishes.
+If that’s getting you down then compare your cooking aesthetics to mine, instead.

 My cooking doesn’t look beautiful.
-I accept that, and focus on nutrition and taste-worthy tests.
+I focus on nutrition and taste-worthy tests.
+My family do the judging for me.

 Here’s my recipe.
 You’ll find a picture of my imperfectly baked biscuits below.
-They’re not pro, but they are organic, nutritious, delicious, and happily devoured by my husband and kids.
+They’re organic, nutritious, delicious, and endorsed by my husband and kids.

 Green Banana Flour Biscuits